HDFGroup/hsds/docs/design/hsds_arch/hsds_arch.rst

 #.
 DN responds OK to requestor
 #.
 Once SN gets OK response for all effected chunks, returns OK to client

+Async Node processing
+#####################

+At startup the Async node will perorm the following actions:

+#.
+Iterate across every key in the S3 Bucket and create a dictionary of s3keys where the key value will consist of: Used - boolean, ETag - the object ETag, LastModified - the last modified date, Size - the size of the object
+#.
+From the S3 keys, a dictionary of domains will be created.
+Each dictionary entry will const of sub-dictinaries for groups, datasets, and datatypes.
+Members of these dictionaries will point back to the dictionary of s3 keys
+#.
+For each dataset, a list of chunks that belong to that dataset will be added to the dataset entry
+#.
+A mark and sweep algorithim will be run across the s3keys to idientify any objects that are not a member of any domain
+#.
+Objects that do not belong to any current domain will be deleted
+#.
+For each domain, content object will be created that list the groups/datasets/datatypes of the domain
+#.
+For each dataset in each domain, a content object will be created that list the chunks that belong to that dataset

+Once the startup task is completed, the following request processing will occur:

+#.
+DN nodes will post a list of recently created, deleted, or updated S3 objects to the Async node
+#.
+For domain deletions, the Async node will delete any objects belonging to that node
+#.
+For chunk creations, the relevant chunk content object will be updated
+#.
+For group updates, a Mark and Sweep will be performed over the objects in the domain and unlinked objects will be deleted

 Authentication and Authorization
 ################################